Jimbly/dcjam2024/Jimb-TODO.md

 * hi score list

 Polish
+* show explore percent (and monster count?) on minimap
+* add unlockable doors to get back to the Solitude entrances
 * consistent ability icons
+* more player faces
 * tooltip on Sanity and XP displays, explaining mechanics
 * add sanity icon to spritesheet and use in dialogs
 * scroll area for combat log when needed